πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Advantage

-Simplest to implement β€” great for learning.
+The simplest sort to implement β€” great for learning.

 Selection Sort β€” Find the Min, Put It at the Front